Men's Shooting Tweed Breeks, Plus Fours & Moleskin Trousers

 Where to Buy Plus Fours?Finding plus fours to suit your style is pretty easy, these fabulous short length walking trousers suit just about anyone, and often come in classic colours that go with just about anything.

-We stock a full range of high quality plus 4 trousers ideal for gents who enjoy shooting, fishing or walking in the Great British countryside, and with a best price guarantee, speedy shipping, and quick and easy returns you’re guaranteed to be satisfied!
+We stock a full range of high quality plus 4 trousers ideal for gents who enjoy shooting, fishing or walking in the Great British countryside, and with a best price guarantee, speedy delivery, and quick and easy returns you’re guaranteed to be satisfied!

 All of our plus fours come from UK suppliers renowned for their country clothing prowess, working with companies such as Walker and Hawkes and Hunter Outdoor - both of whom have expert knowledge of the country, what country gents needs out of their clothing, and how to make you look your very best!